 Think about it this way: You’re out shopping for a solid pair of leggings (because we all agree that yoga leggings are pants, amiright?) and spot a pair with the Lululemon circle emblem.
 You’re instantly ready to buy, and the reason why is because you know Lululemon is a top (and costly) athleisure brand.
 It’s a brand people can trust, and their logo lays the groundwork for brand loyalty.
 (Brand loyalty is when consumers form a connection with a brand and, as a result, continue buying from them rather than competing brands.

 Basically, if your logo appears cohesively, your customers are more likely to seek you (and your logo) out first.

 Once you’ve created the perfect logo, you don’t want anyone else altering it in any way.
 What if an employee wants to create a rainbow version of your logo or a completely black version?
 Or what if you want to acknowledge Breast Cancer Awareness Month by including a pink ribbon icon on your social media accounts?
 Logo usage guidelines clarify the do’s and don’ts of when and how your logo should be used.

-The wrong changes could lead to a completely different meaning for your logo.
+The wrong changes such a change in color could lead to a different meaning for your logo.
 Colors, designs, and imagery all cause your audience to connect with your brand in a certain way.
 Guidelines provide rules that protect the core meaning behind your logo design.